openearth/glofrim/README.md

 Since the ini-file of PCR to be used with GLOFRIM differs from the default, a GLOFRIM-compatible template is provided as well.
 All PCR related settings can be defined here.
 Further information can be found in the file itself.

+Please note:
+While it's the purpose that the couplingFramework_v1.py file is generic, a separate set-file, ini-file, and mdu/par-file are required for each GLOFRIM set-up and run.
+In the set-file, particularly the paths to the ini-file and the mdu/par-file need to be set depending on model schematizations chosen.
+In the ini-file, the output folder for PCR output needs to be different per run, at least if multiple runs are ought to be executed simultaneously.
+In the mdu/par-file, the output folder for DFM/LFP output needs to be different per run, at least if multiple runs are ought to be executed simultaneously.

 # Getting started
 Before you can apply GLOFRIM, a few preparatory steps are necessary.
 First, the packages "coupling" and "pcrglobwb-bmi_v203" need to be converted to python libraries by executing "python setup.py develop" in the respective folders.